adderbyte/statistical_mechanics/README.md

 ------------------------------------------------
 ###### Reservoir Computing .
 Chaos .
 Noise .
 Fractals
 -----------------------------------------------
-Study and Implementation of Deterministic and non deterministic Noise.
+Study and Implementation of Deterministic and non deterministic chaos .
+Noise.
 Fractals.
 And Reservoir computing.

 ------------------------------------------------